zack-bitcoin/amoveo-docs/blog_posts/rsa_accumulators.md

 The on-chain cost of a state proof is only be log_128(# elements stored).

 If we let each accumulator go until it has been updated 1000 times, then that means every 500 proofs or so we need to refresh an accumulator.
-But that only costs something like 128*64 = ~ 8 kilobytes, and we can pay a reward to whoever refreshes it, the mandatory transaction fees can more than cover this reward.
+But that only costs something like 128*256 bytes of block space, 32 kilobytes, and we can pay a reward to whoever refreshes it, the mandatory transaction fees can more than cover this reward.

-The cost of storing an accumulator that has been updated 500 times, so that you can make proofs of it, it is 500 * 64 = about 30 kilobytes.
+The cost of storing an accumulator that has been updated 500 times, so that you can make proofs of it, it is 500 * 256 = about 120 kilobytes.
-If the network has 1 trillion elements being stored, and people store a local copy of their own account state, then proof nodes need to remember (1 trillion) * 30 kilobytes / 127 or 236 terabytes.
+If the network has 1 trillion elements being stored, and people store a local copy of their own account state, then proof nodes need to remember (1 trillion) * 120 kilobytes / 127 or ~1 petabyte.

-if the network has 1 million elements, then this cost is 236 megabytes.
+if the network has 1 million elements, then this cost is ~1 gigabyte.
 Nodes that generate proofs, they can shard the parts of the database that they generate proofs for.
 And it can be a completely seperate computer from the miners.

 Once you have a proof for RSA state N, you can easily update that proof to be valid for RSA state N+1.

 If there are 1 trillion elements being stored, that would mean merkle proofs are 64*40 bytes, which is around 2560 bytes each.

-but rsa trees with 128 children per node, they would be 64*log_128(1 trillion) = 364 bytes each.
-So RSA trees with 128 children per node have proofs that are about 7x shorter than a merkle tree.
+but rsa trees with 128 children per node, they would be 256*log_128(1 trillion) = 1456 bytes each.
+So RSA trees with 128 children per node have proofs that are about 4/7 ths the length of the proofs from the merkle tree.

+In some cases, this can be more efficient than a merkle tree.